DarkPhoenix2704/discowin/README.md

 # DisCowin
 DisCowin is a Discord bot develped by [N Anbarasu](https://www.github.com/darkphoenix2704) and [Ameesha Arackal](https://github.com/AMEESHAARACKAL).
-It checks for Covid Vaccine Availabilityin your region & informs you.It is developed as a part of TinkerHub BUILD FROM HOME.
+It checks for Covid Vaccine Availability in your region & informs you.
+It is developed as a part of TinkerHub BUILD FROM HOME Event.

 ## Requirements